 South Indian Mushroom curry is ready to serve.
 The curry should be semi dry.
 If you keep it on a plate it should stay put and there should be no liquid running around.
-If the curry is a bit watery cook for a few more minutes.
+If the curry is a bit watery cook for a few more minutes in an open pan.

 South Indian Mushroom Curry Recipe details below: